 Before a pesticide can be used on a food or feed crop, to include creeping bentgrass, the EPA, pursuant to the FFDCA, and FQPA, establishes tolerance limits, which is the amount of pesticide residue allowed to remain in or on each treated food commodity (21 U.S. Code § 346a - Tolerances and exemptions for pesticide chemical residues).
 Pesticide tolerance limits established by the EPA are to ensure the safety of foods and feed for human and animal consumption (US-EPA, 2015d).
 Currently there is no label for use of glyphosate on glyphosate-resistant creeping bentgrass, therefore no tolerance limit exists.
-Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass (Scotts and Monsanto, 2015a; USDA-APHIS, 2015b).
+Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass and they have withdrawn the application for label use of glyphosate on ASR368 creeping bentgrass (Scotts and Monsanto, 2015a; USDA-APHIS, 2015b).